SylwiaBlinow/Cyclistic/README.md

 In this process we need to make sure that our organized data is complete and accurate.
 Clean data is the key to making sure our data has integrity before we analyze it.
 Data integrity is the accuracy, completeness, consistency, and trustworthiness of data throughout its lifecycle.
 The process of data cleaning involves identifying errors in a dataset and then fixing or removing it.
 Data errors may include incorrect, duplicate, or incomplete data.

 In processing data I used EXCEL - POWER QUERY, SQL AND R language.
+Power Query will help me to compare my results in SQL and find any mistakes in analysing data.

 ### $${\color{blue}POWER \space QUERY}$$